1940

 today's standards!
 The Frye’s landed at Koch Field (which is now a housing development)

-deplaned Riordan and then took off for the Frye Airstrip at Cornville Rd. and 89A.
+deplaned Riordan and took off for the Frye Airstrip at Cornville Road and 89A.

 Dear Randall: